xiangp126/let-git/README.md

-- Need old versioni git
-- Done everything for me by just single command
+- On some very old Linux server, you may need git relatively new version. but rarely need
 - Install git latest fromm source
+    - Need old git to pull git from github
     - provide functions to install doc as well
+- Done everything for me by just single command
 - Has checked on Ubuntu | CentOS

 ## Installation Guide